wallarm/product-documentation/docs/latest/admin-en/chaining-wallarm-and-other-ingress-controllers.md

 1. Deploy the official Wallarm controller Helm chart using an Ingress class value different from the existing Ingress controller.
 1. Create the Wallarm-specific Ingress object with:

-    * The Ingress class similar to the value in the Wallarm Ingress controller configuration.
+    * The same `ingressClass` as specified in `values.yaml` of Wallarm Ingress Helm chart.
-    * External ELB/ALB load balancers disabled, so the Wallarm Ingress controller will be not exposed to the Internet.
+    * Wallarm Ingress controller uses ClusterIP for its service, means it will be not exposed outside the cluster.
     * Ingress controller requests routing rules configured in the same way as the existing Ingress controller.
 1. Reconfigure the existing Ingress controller to forward incoming requests to the new Wallarm Ingress controller instead of application services.
 1. Test the Wallarm Ingress controller operation.